 Do not make the mistake of thinking any sportsbook will do when it comes to Orange Bowl spreads.
 You want to choose the right one—a site that offers great sign-up bonuses, returning-user perks, quick deposits, and quick payouts, timely game lines, and strong customer service.

 Finding the right sportsbook can be a chore given all these criteria.
 That’s why we’ve done the leg work for you.
 Below you’ll find every sportsbook fit for not only your Orange Bowl betting but all your college football betting:

 Because of the way the college football postseason is set up, you won’t find Orange Bowl futures at any of these sites.
 They don’t technically exist.
 Lines will be provided when the field has narrowed, but a concrete field doesn’t actually exist until the final rankings of the season are doled out.
 (More on this in a minute.)

 2022 College Football Orange Bowl Betting Odds

 Without specific bowl-game futures to gamble on, you’re left to look at college football playoff futures and college football National Championship futures.
-Both can be quite rewarding, with even the heaviest favorites offering close to even money or better, but the National Championship bets are going to yield a higher return.
+Both can be quite rewarding, with even the heaviest favorites offering close to even money or better, but the college football bowl best bets will yield a higher return.

 Those wagers are just harder to hit, hence the increased payout.
 You have to correctly guess which school, among all the eligible programs in the country, will be the last team standing.
 That isn’t easy—even when provided with a field of odds for the top-25 candidates.